-The floating boat dock, stairway and ramp are for the docking and mooring of boats.
-Recreational boating and fishing are water-dependent and generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating and fishing facilities as an authorized use of Public Trust lands (Pub.
+The proposed lease contains the same structures as the current lease, which consist of an existing floating boat dock, appurtenant facilities, and bank protection.
+These facilities are used for recreational boating and shoreline protection.
+The existing floating boat dock and appurtenant facilities have existed at this location for many years.
+Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resource of the river for recreational and navigational purposes by the public.